poplatek/payment-methods-book/mobilepay/README.md

 See video: https://www.youtube.com/watch?v=PN8ARuIjbE8

+# QR-codes

+The app user can create their own QR-code via a generator here: https://stadel.dk/MobilePay_QR_kode_generator - however, apparently MobilePay Business version seems to be required.

 # Goals

 The stated goal of MobilePay is to provide a leading solution for the Nordic markets and to find a way to collaborate with the Swedish Swish.
 A long term goal of being able to make payments between Swish and MobilePay has been stated.